ComNets-Bremen/HOWTOs/setup-n-use-vm-on-kvm-using-os-x.md

 Setup and Use of a KVM based VM using OS X
 ===========================================

-This is a HOWTO that describes the procedure on setting up and using a KVM based VM hosted on a remote Linux host from an OS X based host.
+This is a HOWTO that describes the procedure of setting up and using a KVM based VM hosted on a remote Linux host from an OS X based host over VNC.

 Procedure
 ---------